Kickle/Docs/Docs/beta/installer.md

 * 1920x1080 pixels maximal screen resolution (recommended)

 All of these requirements are verified during installation.
+Domain : Do not join your Windows 10 to a domain before installing Kickle.
+You can join to the domain after installing Kickle.

 ##OS Configuration
 During installation, the installer will change the Windows configuration to offer a "kiosk" experience.